Carmeisel101/SSME_performance/README.md

 </div>

 We are to then interpolate this value from the given turn tables to get the actual value of the combustion temperature for Oxygen First Enthalpy Exchanger.
 This is done in `exchanger.py`.
+At the end of this process we have the combustion temperature for the Oxygen First Enthalpy Exchanger, $T_{c}$.

 ## Oxygen - Combustion Chamber